japandan/lightsail_wp/README.md

 STEPS TO INSTALL
 1. login to lightsail.aws.amazon.com and [create instance].
 Choose [OS Only] CentOS 7 2009-01

-2. In the box for setup script, copy&paste the text from the "bootstrap" file in this repo.
-This will automatically copy the LAMPWP file from this repo and us it to configure the server for wordpress.
+2. In the box for Launch script, copy&paste the text from the "bootstrap" file in this repo.
+This will automatically copy the this repo and us it to configure the server for wordpress.
 It will install php, wordpress, mysql, etc.

 3. Set up the static public IP of the lightsail instance and try to open the webpage at that IP.
 You may have to open http & https in the Lightsail network settings and the firewall for the instance.
 4. You can login to the instance via the lightsail console to check if httpd is running.